abkreno/mnist/report_mlp.md

 The batch size in the previous tests was min(200, n_samples) and since the number of samples is 20000 the batch size was 200 so the training style was mini batches

-Now we will try changing the training style to sequential by setting the batch size to the number of training samples = 20000 and see how it will affect the accuracy
+Now we will try changing the training style to batch by setting the batch size to the number of training samples = 20000 and see how it will affect the accuracy
 conf:
   - 300,300, hidden layers
   - early_stopping True
   - max_iter 200
   - activation relu f(x) = max(0, x)
-  - batch_size 20000 (sequential)
+  - batch_size 20000 (batch)
 score = 0.93959999999999999
              precision    recall  f1-score   support